From career breakthroughs to professional milestones, explore how Danica Patrick made an impact.

 In 2000, Danica Patrick came second in the Formula Ford Festival at Brands Hatch, tying Danny Sullivan's best performance by an American in the event.

-In December 2004, Rahal Letterman Racing named Danica Patrick to their IndyCar Series roster for 2005 after the team found the resources to run a third car.
+In December 2004, Rahal Letterman Racing announced Danica Patrick would join their IndyCar Series roster for the 2005 season.

-In the 2004 season, Danica Patrick secured third place in the Toyota Atlantic Series championship standings and became the first woman to win a pole position in the series.
+In the 2004 season, Danica Patrick achieved her best result in the Toyota Atlantic Series, finishing third in the championship standings.
+She also became the first woman to win a pole position in the series.

 In 2005, Danica Patrick began her IndyCar Series career with Rahal Letterman Racing, achieving three pole positions and earning the Rookie of the Year awards for both the Indianapolis 500 and the IndyCar Series.

-In 2006, Danica Patrick continued racing with Rahal Letterman Racing, achieving a season-high placing of consecutive fourth-position finishes.
+In 2006, Danica Patrick continued with Rahal Letterman Racing, showing improvement but not securing any wins.

-In 2006, Danica Patrick made her endurance racing debut at the 24 Hours of Daytona, co-driving a Pontiac Crawford.
-She continued her IndyCar campaign with Rahal Letterman Racing, finishing ninth in the final standings.
-She also received the title of Sportswoman of the Year from the March of Dimes.
+In 2006, Danica Patrick made her endurance racing debut at the 24 Hours of Daytona and continued her IndyCar campaign with Rahal Letterman Racing, finishing ninth in the final standings and being named Sportswoman of the Year by the March of Dimes.
+The quartet was in contention for the victory, but retired from overheating problems.
+Although she qualified third for the season-opening Toyota Indy 300, her team withdrew after teammate Paul Dana was killed in a practice session accident on the day of the race.

-In 2007, Danica Patrick moved to Andretti Green Racing, achieving a third-place finish at the Bombardier Learjet 550 and improving to a second-place finish at the Detroit Indy Grand Prix.
-She finished seventh in the drivers' standings.
+In 2007, Danica Patrick moved to Andretti Green Racing, achieving her then best career finish with a third at the Bombardier Learjet 550, and improved on this result by clinching second at the Detroit Indy Grand Prix at Belle Isle Street Circuit.
+She also had a physical confrontation with Dan Wheldon.

 In November 2008, Danica Patrick was scheduled to test for Formula One team Honda, but this was called off when the Honda team pulled out of the sport.

-In late 2009, the American Formula One team US F1 allegedly considered testing Danica Patrick for a potential drive in 2010.
-However, she said she was not contacted by anyone from the team.
+In late 2009, the American Formula One team US F1 allegedly considered testing Patrick for a potential drive in 2010.

-During 2010, Danica Patrick managed two second-place finishes at oval tracks, despite a decline in overall form.
+In 2010, Danica Patrick managed two second-place finishes at oval tracks despite a decline in overall form.

-In January 2011, Danica Patrick informed Andretti team owner Michael Andretti of her intention to leave at the end of the 2012 season.
+In January 2011, Danica Patrick informed Michael Andretti of her plans to leave his team in 2012.

 After the 2011 season, Danica Patrick left IndyCar to focus on stock car racing full-time.